PhosCity/Aegisub-Scripts/docs/AegiGUI.md

 # Some Tips

 - You can use a spreadsheet tool like **Excel** or **LibreCalc** to create the basic structure of the GUI string.
-Pop in the values in the cells like you want to see them in the GUI and save it as csv file with `|` as a delimeter.
+Pop in the values in the cells like you want to see them in the GUI and save it as csv file with `|` as a delimiter.
 This will do most of the work for you.
 You can now clean up the text and fix anything if necessary.

 - There is actually no need for any formatting as long as the rules of GUI strings are followed.
 You don't need to align the cells like I did in examples.
 You don't need to strip spaces around the cell as well.
 However doing so will give you a better picture of how the GUI will look by looking at the code itself which will only benefit you.
 I personally use neovim and use [this plugin](https://github.com/junegunn/vim-easy-align) to automagically format them.
 You could also pop the string in a markdown file and use formatter like prettier to format it as markdown tables.
 Alternately, format it manually with bunch of spaces.